Parsimonious Optimisation of Parameters in Variational Quantum Circuits: The Quantum Gradient Sampling Algorithm

 \section{The Quantum Gradient Sampling Algorithm}

 In this section, we state Algorithm \ref{alg:gs}, our proposed Quantum-Gradient Sampling Algorithm.
-The algorithm uses only two circuit evaluations to update the parameters in the variational quantum circuit, in contrast to the $2k$ iterations necessitated by methods that estimate the gradients.
-It does this by utilising Theorem \ref{thm:bound} and sampling the random vector from a bounded probability distribution.\\\\
+The algorithm uses only two circuit evaluations to update the parameters in the variational quantum circuit, in contrast to the $2k$ evaluations necessitated by methods that estimate the gradients.
+It does this by utilising Theorem \ref{thm:bound} and sampling random vectors from a bounded probability distribution.\\\\

-We begin by stating the following assumption. \begin{assumption} Without any loss of generality, we assume that the eigenvalues of the Hermitian observables $H$ lie in $[-1,1]$. \end{assumption} We note that $H$ may be expressed as a linear combination of Pauli operators $P_i$:
+We begin by stating the following assumption. \begin{assumption} Going forward, without any loss of generality, we assume that the eigenvalues of the Hermitian observable $H$ lie in $[0,1]$. \end{assumption} We note that $H$ may be expressed as a linear combination of Pauli operators $P_i$ with real coefficients $c_i$: